 The day lilies and wave petunias are a nice complement to the colour of the paint I custom mixed.

 We’ll see how the wave petunias do over the summer.
 But if they don’t survive in the small containers, we’ll switch them out with succulents – which are low maintenance.

 Check out the video and subscribe to our YouTube channel!

-Have we inspired you to repurpose your bathroom fixtures in the garden?
+So, have we inspired you to repurpose your bathroom fixtures in the garden?
 Then don’t forget to pin for later: